donderjoekel/Mangarr/README.md

-# Mandarr
+# Mangarr
-A *arr inspired approach to downloading manga using individual sources
+An *arr inspired approach to downloading manga using individual sources